agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

 1. Change is made in EDC Core repository.
 2. Developer publishes a snapshot locally using e.g. `./gradlew publishToMavenLocal` command.
-3. New version should be visible locally in the EDC Azure Extensions repository after refreshing gradle dependencies.
+3. New version is visible locally in the EDC Azure Extensions repository after gradle dependencies are refreshed.
+IntelliJ does this step automatically very quickly.
    - Note that repo that picks up libraries from local maven should have added `mavenLocal()` to the list of repositories in gradle configuration.

+#### PRs and CI

+TBD

+#### Main branch

+TBD

 ### Scenario 2: code change within a vendor repository (bugfix)